 A gynecological exam may be done as

-other sexually transmitted diseases.
+other sexually transmitted infections.

 Findings of a gynecological exam may include

 Genital warts are not seen during the exam.
 HPV may be

 present even if the exam is normal and no genital warts are seen.
 Many women

 infected with HPV do not have visible genital warts.